RecordsKeeper/multichain/docs/source/gettingstarted.rst

     send address amount (comment) (comment-to)
     Example: send 1KJFg5YLpvYNYZtCM6hhNYW8uBKtc3GHVboXco 10

-This command is used to Send one or more XRK tokens to address, returning the txid.
-The amount field is the quantity of the XRK token and the address field is the address where you want to send the XRK tokens.
-This command will use the Node's root address to send the transaction.
-Please make sure you have sufficient balance in the Node's root address for transaction to propogate over the RecordsKeeper Blockchain.
+This command is used to send one or more XRK tokens to an address, returning the txid.
+The amount field is the quantity of XRK tokens, and the address field is the address where you want to send the XRK tokens.
+This command will use the node's root address to send the transaction.
+Please make sure you have sufficient balance in the Node's root address for transactions to propagate over the RecordsKeeper blockchain.
 You can also provide specific comments for the transaction which are optional.
 The fees will be applied as per the transaction size.

-Send from a different address
+Send from a Different Address
 #############################

 .. code-block:: bash